 Figure 2 LC & LC Existing Land Use Map

-SECTION V LAND USE PLAN AND GROWTH MANAGEMENT (p.
+SECTION 2.1.2.
+LAND USE PLAN AND GROWTH MANAGEMENT (p.
 75)

 5.1 INTRODUCTION

 The Community Land Use Plan is made up of several components that are interrelated and when viewed as a whole provide a framework to guide development decisions, zoning and regulations, utility extensions and capital improvement projects.
 The components include: